JuanpiCasti/go-todo-app/README.md

 The layers, from top to bottom, are:

-- **Router**: Contains the routes and the server configuration.
 - **Middleware**: Contains the middleware functions that are applied to the routes, executing before the handlers.
 - **Handler**: Handles HTTP requests and responses.
 Interactions are preferably made with DTOs.
 - **Service**: Contains the business logic.
 - **Model**: Contains the domain entities.
 - **Repository**: Handles the data access.

 These layers are all found under the `/app` directory.
+Routing is defined in the `/router/router.go` file.

 Initialization scripts for the database are found under the `/scripts/db` directory.